Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Each tax year runs from 6th April until 5th April.
 You will need to complete a Self Assessment in order to declare your income if at any point during the tax year you were:

-• Self-employed as a ‘sole trader’, and your self-employment income was over £1,000 (before deducting anything you can claim tax relief on)
+• Self-employed as a ‘sole trader’, and your self-employment income was more than the £1,000 trading allowance (before deducting anything you can claim tax relief on)

 • A partner in a business partnership